APPLYING FOR A ROLE

 Initial training

-Now it’s time to start your initial 18-week training.
-This will be a residential course delivered by our Corporate Learning and Development Team (CLD) based in Oxfordshire, and our Firearms Training Unit (FTU) based in Surrey.
-We’ll cover all of your accommodation and meal costs, as well as some travel expenses.
+Now it’s time to start your initial 19-week training.
+This will be a residential course delivered by our Corporate Learning and Development (CLD) and Firearms Training Teams.
+You will spend the first week at our Headquarters, and then your training will be held at one of our delivery centres in Oxfordshire, Surrey or Cumbria.
+We'll cover all of your accommodation and meal costs, as well as some travel expenses.

 The recruitment process for police staff